nginxinc/nginx-gateway-fabric/README.md

 # Release Process for NGINX Kubernetes Gateway

-### NGINX Kubernetes Gateway will use semantic versioning for releases described in semver.org..
+### NGINX Kubernetes Gateway uses semantic versioning for its releases.
+For more information see https://semver.org.

-Given a version number MAJOR.MINOR.PATCH, increment the:

-- MAJOR version when you make incompatible API changes
-- MINOR version when you add functionality in a backwards compatible manner
-- PATCH version when you make backwards compatible bug fixes

-Note: While this project is using a beta version, it's important to point to this rule from https://semver.org/#spec-item-4.
-"Major version zero (0.y.z) is for initial development.
-Anything MAY change at any time.
-The public API SHOULD NOT be considered stable."
+Warning: Major version zero (0.y.z) is reserved for development, anything MAY change at any time.
+The public API is not stable."

 ### Steps to create a release.

-1. Create a release branch in the format release-X.Y from the main branch.
+1. Create a release branch from main, use the naming format: release-MAJOR.MINOR.

-2. Create a release candidate tag in the format vX.Y.Z-rc.n starting with n set to 1.
+2. Create a release candidate tag, use the naming format: vMAJOR.MINOR.PATCH-rc.N (N must start from 1 and monotonically increase with each release candidate).

 3. Test the release candidate.